Skip to main content

 Your clinician may recommend:

-• A daily protocol for steady support
+• a daily protocol for steady support

-• An as-needed protocol, depending on your goals
+• an as-needed protocol, depending on your goals

-• Combination options, if appropriate
+• combination options, when appropriate

 Monitoring and Clinical Oversight

-Your clinician oversees your progress through:
+Your clinician monitors your progress through:

-• Symptom check-ins
+• symptom check-ins

-• Medication reviews
+• medication reviews

-• Ongoing evaluation of safety and effectiveness
+• evaluation of safety and effectiveness

 Did this answer your question?